wcko87/rabiribi-map-editing/docs/room_background_images.md

 If it isn't listed here as notes, it hasn't been tested.

 Note: Backgrounds were tested live by changing memory.
 Certain backgrounds may not work this way.
-Of note, most heavily animated backgrounds are missing, such as Cyberspace and the Library.
-It's likely that the blank backgrounds are those.
+Many backgrounds with blank images are also simply unused backgrounds.

 ## 0
 - Copies background from previous room.